perklet/proxy3/README.md

     $ pip install proxy3
     $ proxy3

-Above command runs the proxy on localhost:8887.
-Verify it works by typing the below command on another terminal of the same host.
+Above command runs the proxy on localhost:6666.
+Verify it works by typing the below command in another terminal of the same host.

-    $ http_proxy=localhost:8887 curl http://www.example.com/
+    # test http proxy

-proxy3 is made for debugging/testing, so it only accepts connections from localhost.
+    $ http_proxy=localhost:6666 curl http://www.example.com/

-To use another port, specify the port number as the first argument.
+To bind to another host or port:

-    $ python proxy3.py --port 3128
+    $ python proxy3.py --host 0.0.0.0 --port 3128

 ## Enable HTTPS intercept